captaincode0/linio-challenge/README.md

 ## Testing

-I wrote following function to get message by one number, used to generate output in unit testing, and made assertion tests.
+I wrote following function to get message by one number, used to generate output in unit testing, and make assertion tests.

 ```js
 const messages = ["IT", "Linio", "Linianos"];